 Money Market Accounts vs. Money Market Funds

-These two financial products are actually completely different, so be careful not to confuse a money market account (MMA) with a money market fund (MMF).
+These two financial products are actually entirely different, so be careful not to confuse a money market account (MMA) with a money market fund (MMF).
 While an MMA serves as a low-risk account for savings, an MMF is an investment in a mutual fund and is typically done through a broker.

 While money market accounts are insured by the FDIC, money market funds are not.
 There’s no guarantee that you’ll even receive back your entire principal, let alone any earnings.
 Still, they are low-risk on the spectrum of investments, but there’s no financial safety net in terms of insurance.

-So what exactly do money market funds invest in?
+So, what exactly do money market funds invest in?
 Most commonly, they focus on U.S. Treasury bills, commercial paper, and other short-term debt securities.
 These aren’t turbulent investments by any means, and they’re starting to see higher yields as the Federal Reserve begins to raise rates.

 If you’ve been saving since before the recession of the mid-2000s, you might remember APYs that actually made you a decent return.
 But today’s markets are different as the country still sifts through economic recovery.
 For savers, that means taking a closer look at what kind of interest you can expect to receive.

-It also means making sure you don’t actually end up losing money by paying hefty fees or tying up money in low-yield accounts with too many restrictions.
+It also means making sure you don’t actually end up losing money by paying hefty fees or tying up money in low-yield savings accounts with too many restrictions.
 In many cases, a money market account could be the next step up in your overall savings plan.